DarkBones/darkbones.dev/content/posts/rag-but-i-made-it-smarter/index.md

 - `-v` maps a directory on your local machine (can be any directory you wish) to the `/home/knowledge` directory on *n8n*.
 This allows *n8n* to see the files in that directory so you can automatically update the knowledge base if you add or change any file in this directory.
 - `N8N_BASIC_AUTH_USER`: change this to your desired username for *n8n*
 - `N8N_BASIC_AUTH_PASSWORD`: change this to your desired password for *n8n*
-- `DB_POSTGRESDB_USER`: change this to the username you set up when setting up Postgres
+- `DB_POSTGRESDB_USER`: change this to the username you set up when setting up PostgreSQL
-- `DB_POSTGRESDB_PASSWORD`: change this to the password you set up when setting up Postgres
+- `DB_POSTGRESDB_PASSWORD`: change this to the password you set up when setting up PostgreSQL

 #### Configuring n8n Credentials